There isn’t much Val Maswadi and Southwest Airlines can agree on.

 “I was never able to get checked in, and had to delay my travel with a different airline the next day,” she says.
 “It cost me money, time, and a lot of heartache.
 It is a shame for Southwest to hire such individuals that can’t treat customers well — employees that are ignorant of other cultures and religions.”

 Maswadi contacted me because she believed the Southwest agent with which she argued acted inappropriately.
 She says the agent wouldn’t let her check the holy water in her luggage and then, after arguing, removed her bags from the conveyer belt, refunded her ticket, and told her to fly on another airline.

 What set the ticket agent off?

-“I agreed not to check in the water but also told her, that her behavior will be reported as I wrote her name down,” she says.
+“I agreed not to check in the water but also informed her that I would report her behavior as I wrote down her name,” she says.
 “At that time she got more angry.
 She decided I should find another airline.”